Italian Purché, A Patto Che: Subjunctive Conditions (B2)

 4. a patto che tu chiami or purché tu chiami (both work; a patto che sounds firmer)

-The strictest member of italian purché a patto che a condizione che is a condizione che.
-Unlike Italian purché, it tends to appear in writing more than in speech, in contracts, regulations, insurance terms, and formal communications.
-The tone is firmer than a patto che: where the latter feels like a friendly deal, a condizione che feels like a legal clause.
+The firmest of the three is a condizione che.
+Unlike Italian purché, it appears in writing more than in speech: contracts, regulations, insurance terms, formal communications.
+The tone is stronger than a patto che: where the latter feels like a friendly deal, a condizione che feels like a legal clause, “strictly on the condition that”.
 It always takes the subjunctive, and it usually sits in the second half of the sentence.

 You’ll meet a condizione che on rental agreements, insurance policies, university regulations, municipal ordinances.
-In spoken Italian it sometimes appears as a more emphatic version of a patto che: te lo dico a condizione che tu non lo ripeta.
+In speech it sometimes works as a more emphatic a patto che: te lo dico a condizione che tu non lo ripeta.
 The speaker is signalling that the condition is firm, not a friendly suggestion.

 Sempre che: always assuming

-The fourth cousin in italian purché a patto che a condizione che is sempre che, which adds a flavour the other three lack: doubt.
-Where purché sets a condition the speaker is willing to accept, sempre che sets a condition the speaker is not sure will hold.
+The fourth cousin in this family is sempre che, which adds a flavour the other three lack: doubt.
+Where purché sets a condition the speaker is willing to accept, sempre che sets one the speaker is not sure will hold.
 English “always assuming that” captures it well.
-It expresses reservation, scepticism, or even mild fatalism about whether the condition will be fulfilled.
+It expresses reservation or scepticism about whether the condition will be met, and it points to circumstances outside anyone’s control rather than to the speaker’s own terms.
 Like the others, it takes the subjunctive.

-Notice the subtle difference from purché: purché implies the condition is something the listener can act on; sempre che implies the condition is outside everyone’s control.
-Sempre che il tempo regga is not asking the listener to do anything: it’s flagging a risk.
+Notice the subtle difference from purché: purché implies the condition is something the listener can act on; sempre che implies it lies outside everyone’s control.
+Sempre che il tempo regga asks nobody to do anything: it flags a risk.

 Why the subjunctive is mandatory